Income Tax Calculator

 Key assumptions and information for 2026:

-- Self-Employed/Other Income: If self-employed, only include income earned outside of the PAYE system and do not include Irish rental income.
-Income taxed at special rates (e.g., DIRT) and special tax reliefs (other than those specifically considered by the calculator) are not relevant.
-Income excludes all welfare payments and the impact of holding a medical card is ignored.
+- Self-Employed/Other Income: Includes income earned outside of the PAYE system and does not include Irish rental income.
+Other income taxed at special rates (e.g., DIRT) and special tax reliefs (other than those specifically factored into the calculator) are not considered in the calculator.
+Other income also excludes all welfare payments.

 - Irish Rental Income: Includes the net taxable Irish rental income for the period (before any exemption).
 For married two earner taxpayers, it is assumed rental income is earned with respect to a jointly owned property.